1. Conversational Commerce

 One of the biggest, all be it slightly hidden global trends is the rise of mobile or carrier billing.
 In places where access to banks is limited or simply doesn’t exist, consumers are using their monthly mobile phone bill or account credit to pay for goods and services.
 In Kenya for example, monetary transactions are moving from cash to carrier / mobile billing, completely skipping credit and debit cards — a method so widely adopted elsewhere.

-For small purchases, such as coffees and snacks, carrier billing is a particularly exciting trend.
+For small purchases, such as coffee and snacks, carrier billing is a particularly exciting trend.
 Tola Mobile are one of the leading carrier billing payment providers, and allow consumers to make a purchase at a new venue with wi-Q or Mi-Room, exceptionally quickly.
-Other than the customers mobile number, there is no need to for them to type in any billing or payment information.
-The amount owed for the coffee is added to their monthly mobile phone bill.
+Other than the customers' mobile number, there is no need to for them to type in any billing or payment information.
+The amount owed for the coffee is added to their monthly mobile phone bill or taken from the credit on their account.
 The whole checkout process takes seconds and requires very little data input from the customer.

 3. Investment in wireless charging